Praesentia/MedKitSecurity-Swift/README.md

 MedKitSecurity is one of a number of MedKit modules which include: MedKit, MedKitCore, MedKitDomain and MedKitMIP.
-MedKitSecurity implements the MedKit SecurityManager protocol for iOS and macOS, utilizing Apple's CommonCrypto and Keychain services.
+MedKitSecurity implements the MedKit SecurityManager protocol for Apple Operating Systems (AOS), including iOS and macOS.

 ## Dependencies